Home

 5. Use AI to explore "voice" in writing, "the unique style, personality or perspective of a piece of writing.""
 Including age, ethnicity, background, interests, talents as components of voice.

-Finally, choose at least one of these activities, spend time engaging in it on your own, and prepare to report on what you learn to the class.
+Finally, choose at least one of these activities, spend time engaging in it on your own, and prepare a brief (3-4 min) presentation of your ideas, the writing, and what you learned to the class.

 Created by: allen.webb@wmich.edu